Work Inspiration Toolkit

 - Barclays Work Experience Resource Pack For Students – An example of a handbook for work experience students to use during their placement.

-These are example only documents and should be used as reference only.
+These are example only documents and should be used for reference only.